 Appendices

-1. Tier referral system for emotional health and well-being for pupils
+1. Tier referral system for emotional health and well-being for pupils indirectly - by mental health issues.
+We have a separate policy which details the mental health support we provide to pupils and their families.

 1.0 Policy statement